JJguri/psimsV2/README.md

 the need to install the soft dependencies manually (as in pSIMS).
 Also, we updated some packages were obsolete.

-The singularity images to run pSIMSV2 are hosted [here](http://qaafi-hss8hy2.instrument.net.uq.edu.au/singularity-images/) for APSIM Classic 7.9.
+The singularity image to run pSIMSV2 are hosted [here](http://qaafi-hss8hy2.instrument.net.uq.edu.au/singularity-images/) for APSIM Classic 7.9.
 All examples below are an implementation of pSIMSV2 for APSIM 7.9.